When sex isn’t what it used to be...

 Symptoms of Vaginal Atrophy

-- Vaginal dryness, itchiness, and/or burning
+- Vaginal dryness, itchiness, burning

 - Less natural lubrication

-- Vagina might feel like “sandpaper”
+- Vagina may feel like “sandpaper”

 - Increased UTIs or vaginal infections

-- More frequent urination
+- Frequent urination

 Doctors use the term “genitourinary syndrome of menopause (GSM)” to describe both vaginal atrophy and other related symptoms, while the condition is referenced as “atrophic vaginitis”.

 Fortunately, both conditions are treatable.
 In fact, vaginal atrophy and vaginismus may need to be addressed simultaneously, as it is difficult to resolve one without managing the other.
-Atrophy can usually be resolved with the following treatment suggestions, while vaginismus requires a more complex process as outlined in our book, Completely Overcome Vaginismus.